 No, you can’t fail a home inspection.
 Home inspectors don’t hand out a passing or failing grade.
 The inspection report is more of an informational document outlining all the findings.

-There are really no mandatory repairs after a home inspection.
+There are no mandatory repairs after a home inspection.
 Some repairs may be necessary to meet lending requirements before the buyer can close.
-Some common repairs include fixing plumbing leaks or electrical safety issues, active termite activity, and repairing structural or foundation issues.
+Some common repairs include fixing plumbing leaks or electrical safety concerns, active termite activity, and repairing structural or foundation failure.